datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

 - **type**: This must be `task_group`
 - **tooltip**: Hover message for the task group.
-- **Tasks**: Here is where you will define the individual tasks in the task group.
+- **tasks**: Here is where you will define the individual tasks in the task group.

 >[!NOTE] Specify the "task group" and "task" names at the beginning of their respective sections, as illustrated below: